-In order to implement the Directive 2019/904 (Single-Use Plastic (SUP) Directive) prohibiting the placing on the market of certain single-use plastic products and all aerobically degradable plastic products, the Lithuanian Ministry of Environment has prepared amendments to four legal acts.
-These are amendments to the Waste Management, Packaging and Packaging Waste Management, Environmental Protection Laws, and the Code of Administrative Offenses.
-The amendments were approved by the Government in September 2021 and submitted to the Lithuanian Parliament.
+To implement the Directive 2019/904 (Single-Use Plastic (SUP) Directive) prohibiting the placing on the market of certain single-use plastic products and all aerobically degradable plastic products, the Lithuanian Ministry of Environment amended four legal acts.
+These were amendments to the Waste Management, Packaging and Packaging Waste Management, Environmental Protection Laws, and the Code of Administrative Offenses.
+The amendments were approved by the Lithuanian Parliament in September 2021.

-The proposed amendments to the Waste Management Act and the Packaging and Packaging Waste Management Act will introduce a ban on the placing on the market of bio-degradable plastic and certain single-use plastic products (earplugs, cutlery, plates, straws, blenders, certain single-use products of expanded polystyrene foam - ready-to-use food containers, beverage jars, and containers).
-The amendments will also clearly define the rights and obligations of manufacturers and importers of bio-degradable plastics and single-use plastic products, as well as of manufacturers and importers of fishing gear containing plastic.
+The amendments to the Waste Management Act and the Packaging and Packaging Waste Management Act introduce a ban on the placing on the market of certain single-use plastic products.
+The amendments define the rights and obligations of manufacturers and importers of single-use plastic products, as well as of manufacturers and importers of fishing gear containing plastic.